-For those that cannot travel to Potsdam, we offer off-campus auditions in the Buffalo, Long Island, Hudson Valley and New York City areas.
+For those that cannot travel to Potsdam, we have offered off-campus auditions in a variety of locations around the state.
+Our off-campus audition options are under review for 2024, but are likely to limited to the Long Island/New York City area.
+More information will be forthcoming.
 At off-campus auditions, representatives from Crane and the Admissions office are always available to answer questions.
-Harp auditions are not available off-campus.
-Percussion auditions are only available on-campus or at our Long Island location.
-Piano auditions are only available on-campus or at our New York City location.
-Warm-up facilities off-campus are usually communal (individual practice rooms aren’t available), and audition time-slots are sometimes limited as well.
+Harp, Piano, and Percussion are not expected to be available at all (or any) off-campus, depending on location and equipment.
+At off-campus audition sites, warm-up facilities are usually communal (meaning individual practice rooms aren’t available), and audition time-slots are sometimes limited as well.
 There is a $50 non-refundable fee for off-campus auditions, which helps offset the cost of these events.

 Who Administers Off-Campus Auditions

 Most off-campus auditions for instrumentalists are administered by a faculty member from that area (strings, brass, or woodwinds).
 These auditions are videotaped for the primary teacher’s review.
 Vocal auditions are always conducted by members of the voice faculty, regardless of location, and are all videotaped for review.

 A listing of representative undergraduate repertoire for auditions can be found here.
 Students should consult this list well in advance of their planned audition day.
 Students should be prepared for sight-reading to be part of the audition as well.
 Graduate students in voice, piano and trumpet can find repertoire information here.
 For other instruments, please contact the Crane Graduate Office at firstname.lastname@example.org or (315) 267-2417.

 Pianists and vocalists are required to perform from memory.
 Performers on other instruments need not memorize their music.